Edinburgh-Genome-Foundry/Plateo/docs/index.rst

 Plateo aims at collecting parsers and export routines to speak to any kind of automated equipment.
 If you have written parsers that don't appear in Plateo, we are happy to hear about it.
-If you need help writing parsers for your favorite robot, we may be able to help too !
+If you need help writing parsers for your favorite robot, we may be able to help too!

 Installation